 Inspect bird wires, water cannon, and other predation deterrent devices and repair or replace as needed.
 Where possible, install additional bird wires or other deterrent devices to cover areas of known avian predation activity.
 Prepare avian abatement contract as needed.
 For information on avian management at McNary Dam, see the Predation Monitoring and Deterrence Action Plans in Appendix L (Table 2 and section 6).

-Juvenile Fish Facilities – Fish Passage Season (April 1* – December 15).
+Juvenile Fish Facilities – Fish Passage Season (April 1 – December 15).

-*In 2022, the bypass system will begin operations March 1, as described below.

-Operate April 1*– November 30 for juvenile fish bypass and sampling (except in 2022 when bypass operations begin March 1), and December 1–15 for adult fallback bypass.
+Operate April 1– November 30 for juvenile fish bypass and sampling, and December 1–15 for adult fallback bypass.
 Operate according to criteria below and in the Smolt Facility Operating Protocols (Appendix J) for juvenile salmonid bypass and collection (for research purposes).

 Forebay Area and Intakes.